 Step 3: To Divide and Pre-Shape the Bread Dough

-- Deflate and Roll: Remove the dough from the bowl with a silicone scraper and transfer to a lightly floured work surface.
-Press the dough with your hands to release any gas in the dough and deflate it.
+• Deflate and Roll: Remove the dough from the bowl with a silicone scraper and transfer to a lightly floured work surface.
+Press the dough with your hands to deflate it and release any gas.

-- Fold in the sides of the dough in thirds, and then fold the bottom and top in thirds.
+• Fold the sides of the dough in thirds toward the center, and then fold the bottom and top in thirds.
 Flip over to keep the seam side down.
 Roll the dough into a ball.
 To close the seam line, rotate the dough clockwise with both hands while the seam line is touching the work surface.

-- Divide: Measure the total weight of the bread dough.
+• Divide: Measure the total weight of the bread dough.
 It should weigh around 460–470 g for 10 melon pan.
-Remember the weight, as you’ll need it later to measure one-tenth portions of the dough.
+Remember the weight, as you’ll need it later to measure portions of the dough.

 Step 4: To Shape the Melon Pan